alexfacehead/EasyGPT-3.5/CONTRIBUTING.md

 #### Windows:

-On Windows, you can use PowerShell to achieve similar results:
+In the realm of Windows, PowerShell shall serve you well:

 ```powershell
 cd src\unit_testing\